Pallet Art Number 1 - With Photo Transfer

-Step 4: Removing the Layers of PaperLightly spray water over the image so it is damp.
-Using your fingertips or a damp cloth lightly rub a layer of paper from the image and let it dry.
-Repeat this process until you get down to the ink.
 Caution: don't rub too hard or you risk removing some of the image.
-The image will appear slightly murky after the final layer is removed but you should be able to see it.
+The image will appear murky after the final layer is removed but you should be able to see it.

 Step 6: Adding a Phrase on the BottomIn PicMonkey press the Design button followed by the Size 8 x 10.
 Press the Add Text button and create a phrase.
 I used the Dancing Script font in Text Size 374 and Text Alignment Right.
 Print it and tape it to the bottom right corner of your pallet art.
-Place a sheet of Graphite Paper (can be purchased at Michaels) underneath and simply trace the phrase onto the wood.
+Place a sheet of Graphite Paper or carbon paper underneath and simply trace the phrase onto the wood.